PhilEllis/Splash_Swim_School/TESTING.md

 **splash**
 - urls.py - All clear, no errors found
-- settings.py - All clear, no errors found - line too long
+- settings.py - All clear, no errors found apart from lines detected that are too long - Given more time i would have cautiously amended these to PEP8 standards
 - asgi.py - All clear, no errors found
 - wsgi.py - All clear, no errors found

 **profiles**
 - admin.py - All clear, no errors found
-- forms.py - All clear, no errors found - line too long
+- forms.py - All clear, no errors found apart from lines detected that are too long - Given more time i would have cautiously amended these to PEP8 standards
-- models.py - All clear, no errors found - line too long
+- models.py - All clear, no errors found apart from lines detected that are too long - Given more time i would have cautiously amended these to PEP8 standards
-- urls.py - All clear, no errors found - line too long
+- urls.py - All clear, no errors found apart from lines detected that are too long - Given more time i would have cautiously amended these to PEP8 standards
-- views.py - All clear, no errors found - line too long
+- views.py - All clear, no errors found apart from lines detected that are too long - Given more time i would have cautiously amended these to PEP8 standards

 **profiles**
 - admin.py - All clear, no errors found